Spike2Vec: An Efficient and Scalable Embedding Approach for COVID-19 Spike Sequences: Experimental Evaluation

-To evaluate Spike2vec, we perform classification and clustering on the low dimensional feature vectors that it produces.
-For the classification task, we use Naive Bayes, Logistic Regression, and Ridge Classifier.
-For the clustering analysis, we use the $K$-means algorithm.
-To evaluate the clustering algorithms, we report accuracy, precision, recall, weighted F1, macro F1, ROC-AUC.
-We also show the runtime of different classification algorithms.
-To evaluate the clustering method, we use weighted F1 score.
+To evaluate Spike2Vec, we perform classification and clustering on the low dimensional feature vectors that it produces.
+For the classification task, we use naive Bayes (NB), logistic regression (LR), and ridge classifier (RC)~\cite{singh2016comparison}.
+For the clustering analysis, we use the $k$-means algorithm.
+We report accuracy, precision, recall, weighted $F_1$, macro $F_1$, and ROC-AUC for classification and weighted $F_1$ score (with the major variant in a cluster as the label) for clustering evaluation.
+For $k$-means, we use $22$ as the number of clusters.
+We selected this number of clusters using the elbow method~\cite{ali2021effective}.
+For this, we perform clustering with different numbers of clusters from $2$ to $100$ and then see the trade-off between the \emph{sum of squared error} (distortion score) and the runtime.
+After analyzing this trade-off, we use the knee point detection algorithm (KPDA)~\cite{satopaa2011finding} to find the optimal value of $k$ for the $k$-means.